 We will provide your child with any stationery, worksheets, laptops, robots (as required).
 Richer Education will provide practical equipment.

 Our weekends workshops and camps build upon children’s existing knowledge and address any misconceptions they may have.
 The development of skills such as communication, literacy, collaboration and reasoning are transferable across subjects.

 We will need some basic information from you about your child and an emergency contact name and number (we will not share your data with any other parties).
 Sessions must be paid in advance to guarantee a place.

-Yes, although we recommend that you encourage your child to attend a full module rather than isolated sessions as all sessions are linked to guarantee the continuity of learning.
-Click here to see our discounts when booking multiple sessions.
+Yes, although we recommend that you encourage your child to attend a full term rather than isolated sessions as all sessions are linked to guarantee the continuity of learning and the development of skills such as problem-solving, teamwork and resilience.

-There are discounts of 10% for an additional sibling and a further 20% for a second sibling.
+There are discounts of 10% for an additional sibling.